rschristopher/rschristopher.github.io/src/saving/appendix/custom.md

 This section outlines ongoing tasks to keep your protocol secure.
 Perform these periodically (e.g., quarterly) to prevent issues.
 Customize schedules or tasks as needed.

-??? info "Verify Metal Backups"
+??? info "1.
+Verify Metal Backups"
     1. Access backups in rotation (e.g., one per session).
     2. Check for damage or corrosion.
     3. Transcribe and verify a seed on a test device.
     4. Reseal and return to storage.
     5. Update locations if needed.

-??? info "Update Software and Firmware"
+??? info "2.
+Update Software and Firmware"
     1. Check for updates on official sites.
     2. Verify signatures before installing.
     3. Update Sparrow on Tails OS and [full node](../sovereignty/level-4.md) first.
     4. For Signing-Devices, update firmware airgapped if possible.
     5. Test compatibility post-update.

-??? info "Run Full Node Health Checks"
+??? info "3.
+Run and verify Full Node"
     1. Verify node synchronization with the blockchain.
     2. Check disk space, uptime, and connections.
     3. Prune if needed, but retain necessary data.